[Solved] How To Get Water Out Of Charging Port

 Keep The Exterior Dry

 Quickly grab a dry cotton towel and dry the entire surface of your iPhone.
-Ensure you take your time and that no water is visible outside your phone.
+Take your time and make sure no water is visible outside your phone before you reconnect a cable.

 Disconnect The Battery

-Besides turning your device off, if your device has a removable battery, take it out to save your phone from serious damage quickly.
+Besides turning your device off, if your device has a removable battery, take it out as soon as you can to lower the risk of more serious damage.

 Disconnect The Sim

-SIM cards are made with highly delicate electronics, so even a little water can ruin them.
-Thus, look closely for a small cut-out and a pin-sized hole at the sides of your phone to remove the SIM card tray.
+SIM cards are made with delicate electronics, so even a little water can ruin them.
+Look closely for a small cut-out and a pin-sized hole at the sides of your phone so you can remove the SIM card tray.

 Press firmly on that hole using the end of a paper clip, and the SIM card tray should pop out.
 Once it does, take the entire tray, with the SIM card, out of your phone.
 If water is on the tray or card, gently pat it dry and set it aside.